top of page

 In fact, the term “Christian” is only used three times in the New Testament (Acts 11:26, Acts 26:28, and 1 Peter 4:16).
 On the other hand, there are about 17 references in the gospels to Jesus inviting people to “follow me” (Matthew 4:19; 9:9; 10:38; 16:24; 19:21; Mark 1:16-18; 2:14; 8:34; 10:21; Luke 5:27-28; 9:23; 18:22; John 1:43; 8:12; 10:27; 12:26; 21:19.)

 “Follow me” was the invitation of a Rabbi to their disciple.
 They would follow the Rabbi wherever he went, observing him closely so that they could imitate his way of life.
 Disciples would be with the Rabbi, listen to him, memorise his teaching, and ask questions.
 Disciples gave up their old life so that they could have a new life with the singular focus of becoming like their Rabbi.
-This was a radical and costly life change that might involve not knowing where your next meal or bed came from.
-It often required selling up your assets so as to be completely unhindered to follow.
+This radical and costly life change might involve not knowing where your next meal or bed came from.
+It often required selling up your assets to be completely unhindered to follow.

 As the Rabbi walked from place to place, he would be at the head of the group, and the disciples would walk behind.
 From this came the phrase “to walk in your teacher’s dust” which probably originated from Rabbi Yose ben Yoezer (≈ 200 BC) as recorded in the collection of Rabbinic writings, The Mishnah (Avot 1:4).
 If you walked closely enough to your Rabbi, then the dust that came off his feet would land on you – thus indicating your deep devotion to him.

-The first disciples had the privilege of literally collecting the dust from Jesus feet.
-After his ascension, however, they developed new methods of following Jesus, by the power of the Holy Spirit.
+The first disciples had the privilege of literally collecting the dust from Jesus' feet.
+After his ascension, however, they developed new methods of following Him, by the power of the Holy Spirit.
 As a result, they became known as the people practicing “the way" (Acts 9:2; 18:25‒26; 19:9, 23; 22:4; 24:14, 22).
 Now they would follow Jesus’ final instructions and become disciples who made disciples (Matthew 28:16-20).

 Peter Carolane